AprilMelnick/AprilMelnick/README.md

 At heart, I'm a problem solver and systems thinker.
 Considering the entire ecosystem of a project and asking the right questions is my strength.

-Delivering information in a way that brings insight is a skill I've honed through years of explaining complicated coffee processes and probably the skill I'm most proud of.
+Delivering information in a people-friendly way is a skill I've honed through years of explaining complicated coffee processes and probably the skill I'm most proud of.

 ☕️ Wait... coffee?
 Yes, I'm in a career transition.
 Let me tell you a bit about my journey.